Move Beautifully with Braithwaite Physiotherapy

 You might have some questions about your injury or about coming to see us for physiotherapy, if your question isn’t answered here, give us a call!

-Yes, we offer housecall physiotherapy!
+Live too far away for Physiotherapy in Toronto’s Yorkville and Annex and University neighborhoods?
+Good news, we offer housecall physiotherapy!
 As a general rule, anywhere that can be reached within 30 minutes of our office (in traffic) falls in our catchment area.

 The service is the same as that you’d receive in clinic, we will bring all the equipment needed including a treatment table and any other gear as appropriate.